projectcalico/calico/README.md

 ## Usage

-`make master`, with the following required environment variables.
+`make release-publish`, with the following required environment variables.

 -  `HOST` and `GCLOUD_ARGS` set to indicate the GCP name of the RPM host, and a GCP identity that permits logging into that host.